luke-wilde/DynSens2ResAvail_ECY21-0841/README.md

 Code file 3 name: Wilde et al._EcologyInReview_OverlapMismatchModels_.R Code file 3 description: modelling mismatches from a single date may overlook changes to the demands of consumers.
 We developed a peak demand and whole demand model by adapting novel code to model overlap (peak only) shared by Eunbi Kwon (see Kwon et al. 2019).
 After entering the empirical data on invertebrate sampling and nest phenology, simulate metabolic demand from Hudsonian godwit chicks from hatch to pre-fledge (0-28 d).

-Code file 3 name: Wilde et al_EcologyInReview_ScriptToConvertInvertLengthToBiomassByOrder_.R Code file 3 description: Script for transforming measured body-lengths to order specific dry mass (biomass) for analyses.
+Code file 4 name: Wilde et al_EcologyInReview_ScriptToConvertInvertLengthToBiomassByOrder_.R Code file 4 description: Script for transforming measured body-lengths to order specific dry mass (biomass) for analyses.
 References are embedded.

+Code file 5 name: Wilde et al_EcologyInReview_PopulationOverlapModel_.R Code file 5 description: Script for performing overlap analyses based on daily timeseries of resource, consumer count data, and consumer metabolic requirement datasets.
+Instructions embedded

 ##